TJBIII/annotations/README.md

 ### Trouble points:

 1. Picking a new word (or phrase) to annotate
   * Difficulty: Dependent on how annotations are represented on the DOM.
-Can't use click events on a word unless I put each word into it's own element, which then makes dealing with phrases difficult.
+Right now it is easy to edit or delete an annotation since it is wrapped in an element.
+Can't use click events on adding a new annotation unless I put each word into it's own element, which then makes dealing with phrases difficult.
   * Possible solution: Have the user fill out a form where they type in the word or phrase they want to annotate and the category.
 Can then use a substring search to add all of the new annotations.

+2. JSON export if start and end indices are needed
+  * Difficulty: Extracting annotation indices out of text once annotations are put in may be messy/prone to off-by-1 errors.
+  * Possible solution: Keep a copy of the text without any annotations in it for getting the positions.
+Build up a JS object and keep updating it when annotations are added/edited/deleted.
+Simple to JSON.stringify() and log to console.